jonhnet/sonde-search/website/frontend/notifier/index.md

 Sondes last heard at high altitudes depend more heavily on these models, increasing the potential for error.
-The notifier guesses the error of the landing estimate by estimating how far the sonde was travelled laterally before reaching the ground from its last known location.
+The notifier guesses the error of the landing estimate by estimating how far the sonde was traveled laterally before reaching the ground from its last known location.
 For example, if a sonde is last heard at 1000' MSL above 200' high terrain while descending at 100' per second, it's about 8 seconds from landing.
 Multiplying 8 seconds by its horizontal speed